SkynetLabs/skynet-webportal/setup-scripts/README.md

 At this point we have almost everything running, we just need to set up your wallet and allowance:

-1. Create new wallet (remember to save the seeds)
+1. Create a new wallet (remember to save the seed)
    > `docker exec -it sia siac wallet init`
-1. Unlock wallet (use seed as password)
+1. Unlock the wallet (use the seed as password)
    > `docker exec -it sia siac wallet unlock`
-1. Generate wallet addresse (save them for later to transfer the funds)
+1. Generate a new wallet address (save it for later to transfer the funds)
    > `docker exec -it sia siac wallet address`
 1. Set up allowance
    > `docker exec -it sia siac renter setallowance`